Ironclad/ea-servicenow-guide/README.md

 Be sure to keep track of the passphrase you use for the SSH key when you create it.
 It will be needed in the ServiceNow credential setup.

 ### Register SSH key with your Github account
+The general instructions for adding a new SSH key for your Github account can be [found here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).
+The following is a summary of the necessary steps:

 - In your GitHub account, navigate to "Settings" (using the menu on your profile picture), and go to "SSH and GPG keys"
 - Under "SSH Keys", click the "New" button
 - Set the title to whatever makes sense to you (e.g., "ServiceNow dev key")